realmaster42/EverybodyEditsProtocol/README.md

 Occurs when world was successfully added to a crew.

 `[0] String` Crew Id
-> The identifier of the crew to which the world was added.
+> The id of the crew to which the world was added.

 `[1] String` Crew Name
 > The name of the crew to which the world was added.